droe/binja-blocks/README.md

 Planned improvements, PRs welcome:

--   Annotate block imported variables for extended layout with bytecode
 -   Annotate block imported variables for non-extended layout
--   Annotate stack byref fields for extended layout with bytecode
 -   Plugin command to annotate byrefs manually more conveniently than annotating the type
--   Ensure compat with LLVM BlocksRuntime, Swift

 Less likely to get implemented, but PRs welcome: